The story so far

 Establishing an academic unit

-From a standing start, the foundations of an exceptional academic team are now in place.
-Led by the True Colours Chair in Palliative Care for Children and Young People Professor Myra Bluebond-Langner, the academic team includes:
+The team was initially led by the True Colours Chair in Palliative Care for Children and Young People Professor Myra Bluebond-Langner, who retired in December 2021.

 Several major research studies are underway, enabling the team to: